Repeat or revenge: Alabama vs. Georgia, again, for CFP title

 Predictably, the Tide didn’t do much talking about Georgia following their win.
 Most teams would never go down that road, talking about an opponent in tournament play before the next matchup is actually set.
 But Georgia, playing the later game on Friday, probably could have let Alabama begin entering its thoughts probably somewhere around halftime when the Bulldogs had a 27-3 lead over the Wolverines.

+“We’ve got a lot of things to fix,” Georgia coach Kirby Smart said after the Orange Bowl.
+“We got to fix some of them over the break.
+They got about a five-, six-hour head start on us.
+We’ve got to get back and get to work for what is a really good football team.”

-Due respect to Michigan, by then, it was clear: The All-SEC rematch was happening.
+With all due respect to Michigan, by then, it was clear: The All-SEC rematch was happening.
 The first CFP title game saw Ohio State defeating Oregon.
-All seven editions since have featured at least one SEC team — Alabama six times, LSU once, and now Georgia twice.
+All seven editions since have featured at least one SEC team — Alabama six times, LSU once and now Georgia twice.

 Alabama has gone 3-2 in its previous CFP title game appearances, alternating wins and losses every time.
 Nobody in the CFP era has won back-to-back titles; Alabama is 0-2 in its opportunities to do so, and Clemson also lost when it had a bid for consecutive CFP crowns.